spyroot/photon_rt/README.md

 Requirements.

 - Make sure you have a network segment in VC that provide DHCP services.
+- If you do bare-metal online you also need make sure post kick-start host will get IP address.
 - Make sure the same segment has an internet connection.
 - Make sure that DHCP allocates the DNS server.
 - The port-group name must match whatever you see in VC.